scottctaylor12/scottctaylor12.github.io/_posts/2022-04-13-lambda-function-urls.md

 ![mythic-configuration](/images/mythic-config.png){:class="img-responsive"}

 As mentioned previously, the lambda function is configured to read all HTTP requests and forward them to the actual Mythic C2 server behind the scenes.
-Once downloaded executed on my machine, the Athena agent successfully sent traffic through my lambda redirector and back to the Mythic server.
+Once downloaded and executed on my machine, the Athena agent successfully sent traffic through my lambda redirector and back to the Mythic server.
 Below is a screenshot of the successful C2 activity.

 ![athena-callback](/images/athena-callback.png){:class-"img-responsive"}